funkyADers/cs207-FinalProject/docs/milestone1.md

 ```

 **OUTSTANDING**
-Dual numbers are essentially encoded as the pair (Node.val, Node.grad_val) in our implementation, and additions/operation are performed when calling ElementaryFunction(Node1, Node2).

-At this point we do not know how to deal with arbitrary-length arrays.
+At this point we are still considering how to deal with arbitrary-length arrays.
 One option might be to subclass np.array so it includes the functionalities we need.
 Another option is to have the user declare the length of the array they are passing to the function so we can create an appropriate amount of InputNodes and OutputNodes.